 I’m a tea drinker, I love most kinds of tea I’ve tried over the years but traditional Japanese teas are among my favourites.
 They are unashamedly bold and sometimes bitter but always layered with flavour and complexity.

 On our travels in Japan, we’ve actively searched out the opportunity to try the local teas, especially in the regions such as Kyoto known for its deep history with the tea ceremony and for producing the highest quality traditional Japanese teas.

 Traditional Japanese teas

-Sencha is the most popularly of the traditional teas drunk in Japan.
-It’s a green tea and most likely what you’ll be offered as a visitor in someones home.
+Sencha is the most popular of the traditional teas drunk in Japan.
+It’s a green tea and most likely what you’ll be offered as a visitor in someone’s home.
 Sencha means roasted tea and is an older method of preparing the tea leaf based on Chinese traditions.
 It has a delicate, sweet flavour and is mildly astringent.

 We had this tea served at the tearoom in Hirano Shrine in Kyoto.
-It was an interesting experience to try it there among the flowering sakura trees.
-The look and aroma of the cup was delicious, presentation and surroundings were lovely but I wasn’t a fan of the saltiness, to me it was a very dominant flavour.
+It was an interesting experience to try it there among the flowering Sakura trees.
+The look and aroma of the cup were delicious, presentation and surroundings were lovely but I wasn’t a fan of the saltiness, to me it was a very dominant flavour.

 Do you enjoy a good cuppa?
 Have you found a blend you love or had an interesting experience with traditional Japanese teas?
 I have to admit love loving all the many styles from those steeped in ritual like matcha to the current international craze of bubble tea.